nathanieljblack/W241_Experiment/README.md

 ```
 It should take several minutes (~5) to send out all of the emails.
 There is an intentional delay to prevent Gmail rate limits.
 Results will be stored in the "email_results" and "email_errors" folders (several CSV files).

+###Input Items

+*Names*
+* Jamal Jones
+* Greg Baker

+*High-Paying Jobs*
+* 'a data scientist'
+* 'a physician'
+* 'a dentist'
+* 'an IT manager'
+* 'a lawyer'
+* 'a financial manager'
+* 'an architect'
+* 'a pilot'

+*Low-Paying Jobs*
+* 'a chef'
+* 'a dietetic technician'
+* 'a fitness trainer'
+* 'a social worker'
+* 'a police officer'
+* 'an elementary school teacher'
+* 'a reporter'
+* 'a medical assistant'
+* 'an insurance appraiser'
+* 'a waiter'

+The high-paying jobs say they finished "graduate school" while the low-paying jobs say they finished "school".

+###Example Email

+>I'm writing to inquire about your ad on Craigslist.
+I recently finished [graduate school/school] and took a job as [high job/low job] and I am looking for a place to live.
+>
+>If the apartment is still available, I would like to schedule a showing for next week.
+>
+>Thanks,
+>[Greg Baker/Jamal Jones]

 ##Group Members
 * Charlie Carbery (carberyc@gmail.com)
 * Malini Mittal (malini.mittal@gmail.com)